Genrep-Software/style-guides/c++/cppguide.md

 Namespaces can be confusing, because they complicate the mechanics of figuring out what definition a name refers to.

-Inline namespaces, in particular, can be confusing because names aren\'t actually restricted to the namespace where they are declared.
+Inline namespaces, in particular, can be confusing because names aren't actually restricted to the namespace where they are declared.
 They are only useful as part of some larger versioning policy.

-In some contexts, it\'s necessary to repeatedly refer to symbols by their fully-qualified names.
+In some contexts, it's necessary to repeatedly refer to symbols by their fully-qualified names.
 For deeply-nested namespaces, this can add a lot of clutter.

 Namespaces should be used as follows:

   - Follow the rules on [Namespace Names](#Namespace_Names).

   - Terminate namespaces with comments as shown in the given examples.

   - Namespaces wrap the entire source file after includes, [gflags](https://gflags.github.io/gflags/) definitions/declarations and forward declarations of classes from other namespaces.

+    ```cpp
     // In the .h file
     namespace mynamespace {

     // All declarations are within the namespace scope.
     // Notice the lack of indentation.
     class MyClass {
      public:
       ...
       void Foo();
     };

     }  // namespace mynamespace

     // In the .cc file
     namespace mynamespace {

-        // Definition of functions is within scope of the namespace. void MyClass::Foo() {
+    // Definition of functions is within scope of the namespace.
+    void MyClass::Foo() {
       ...
     }

     }  // namespace mynamespace
+    ```

     More complex `.cc` files might have additional details, like flags or using-declarations.

+    ``` cpp
     #include "a.h"

     ABSL_FLAG(bool, someflag, false, "dummy flag");

     namespace mynamespace {

     using ::foo::Bar;

     ...code for mynamespace...    // Code goes against the left margin.

     }  // namespace mynamespace
+    ```

   - To place generated protocol message code in a namespace, use the `package` specifier in the `.proto` file.
 See [Protocol Buffer Packages](https://developers.google.com/protocol-buffers/docs/reference/cpp-generated#package) for details.

   - Do not declare anything in namespace `std`, including forward declarations of standard library classes.
 Declaring entities in namespace `std` is undefined behavior, i.e., not portable.
 To declare entities from the standard library, include the appropriate header file.

   - You may not use a *using-directive* to make all names from a namespace available.

-    ``` {.badcode}
+    ``` cpp
     // Forbidden -- This pollutes the namespace.
     using namespace foo;
     ```

   - Do not use *Namespace aliases* at namespace scope in header files except in explicitly marked internal-only namespaces, because anything imported into a namespace in a header file becomes part of the public API exported by that file.

+    ``` cpp
-        // Shorten access to some commonly used names in .cc files. namespace baz = ::foo::bar::baz;
+    // Shorten access to some commonly used names in .cc files.
+    namespace baz = ::foo::bar::baz;

-        // Shorten access to some commonly used names (in a .h file). namespace librarian {
+    // Shorten access to some commonly used names (in a .h file).
+    namespace librarian {
-        namespace impl {  // Internal, not part of the API. namespace sidetable = ::pipeline_diagnostics::sidetable;
+    namespace impl {  // Internal, not part of the API.
+    namespace sidetable = ::pipeline_diagnostics::sidetable;
     }  // namespace impl

     inline void my_inline_function() {
-          // namespace alias local to a function (or method). namespace baz = ::foo::bar::baz;
+      // namespace alias local to a function (or method).
+      namespace baz = ::foo::bar::baz;
       ...
     }
     }  // namespace librarian
+    ```

   - Do not use inline namespaces.

-### Unnamed Namespaces and Static Variables {#Unnamed_Namespaces_and_Static_Variables}
+### Unnamed Namespaces and Static Variables

 When definitions in a `.cc` file do not need to be referenced outside that file, place them in an unnamed namespace or declare them `static`.